Vivekanand-R/Recommender-System/README.md

 C. Sequence Sensitivity (RQ2): Standard deviation increases with sequence length, underscoring sensitivity to input length variations.

 D. Trade-offs (RQ3): xLSTM achieves competitive accuracy on large datasets but incurs higher computational costs, especially in smaller-scale scenarios.

+**E. From 10M Datasets:**
+	🔸 xLSTM:
+ 	Dominates all three major metrics — this model is clearly the best choice.
+	For longer sequences (e.g., 128+), xLSTM maintains advantage over transformer-based models.
+	Performs well at all sequence lengths, Slightly best at 64, but stable performance overall

+	🔸 BERT4Rec:
+	In 10M datasets, Solid performance, but consistently lower than xLSTM.
+	Shows a performance dip at Seq Len = 64:
+	Recall@10 drops to 0.2744 (vs. 0.3112 and 0.3171 at 32 and 128)
+	Best at Seq Len = 128, but still behind xLSTM

+	🔸 SAS4Rec:
+	Performance drops drastically as sequence length increases:
+	Recall@10 drops from 0.2143 → 0.1271 → 0.0727
+	This trend suggests SAS4Rec is not able to capture long-term dependencies effectively Also shows lower parameter count, but at a cost of worse accuracy

 ---------------------------------------